 For starters, performing regular breast self exams, will be your first line of defense in detecting breast cancer in its early stages.
 It only takes a few moments of your time or your partner’s time.
 While White women have the highest occurrence of breast cancer, Black women have the highest death rate from the disease.

 Adhere to a schedule of having regular physical examinations with a medical professional.
 I don’t mean just a once over but blood work with a rundown of a history of diseases within your family.
 My mother has started keeping a list for our family and it has been eye opening yet informative.
-It allows me to go my doctor armed with information that will allow him to be even more precise with my care by checking for disease that otherwise probably would not have crossed his mine because of my age, race or sex.
+It allows me to go my doctor armed with information that will allow him to be even more precise with my care by checking for disease that otherwise probably would not have crossed his mind because of my age, race or sex.

 If money is an issue there are free clinics across the country for low to no income individuals and families.
 Also try these options here or here as well.
 But if you have access to healthcare through your employer, yearly physicals or well visits as they are often called are 100% covered by your insurance plan thanks to the healthcare law passed in recent years.
 You pay for that coverage every paycheck, utilize it.
 It could really mean the difference between life and death.